AdamLuczaj/AdamLuczaj/README.md

-- 👋 Hi, I’m @AdamLuczaj.
+- 👋 Hi, I’m @AdamLuczaj
 - 👀 I’m interested in creating GUI applications for the end user to interact with and enjoy as well as lower level programming.
 - 🌱 I’m currently a 4th year student at Carleton University studying Computer Science.
 - 📫 For co-op purposes you can reach me through my email, adamluczaj@cmail.carleton.ca.